 Between sunrise and sunset, the mountaintop is open to visitors who have acclimatised to the high elevation.
 Hawaii is also known for other fantastic night opportunities — including night dives with manta rays.

 7. Sark, Channel Islands

 Designated as the world’s first "Dark Sky Island" in 2011, tiny Sark is free from cars and street lighting, keeping light pollution very low.
 After sunset, the skies above the smallest of the Channel Islands become an inky-black backdrop illuminated by thousands of bright stars.
-Planets and, occasionally, shooting stars can be spotted without telescopes.
+Planets and, occasionally, shooting stars can be spotted with the naked eye.
 Sark also has its own observatory for closer encounters with the solar system.

 9. Teide Observatory, Tenerife

 If your idea of the Canary Islands is limited to package holidays and karaoke bars, think again.
 Since 1964, the high-altitude Teide Observatory, perched on a volcano in Tenerife, has been an international hub for solar astronomy, with teams from around the world using its sophisticated telescopes to make new discoveries about the sun.

 Volcano Teide offers fledgling astronomers guided tours of the observatory, while their "starlight guides" can point out constellations from both hemispheres, meteor showers and, in season, the Summer Triangle.

 10. Kerry, Ireland

 Star clusters, nebula and the Andromeda Galaxy are all visible to the naked eye in the unpolluted skies above the lush Kerry peninsula, which is flanked by the Kerry Mountains and the Atlantic Ocean.